-On smooth surfaces you need approx. 130-150 g/m².
+On smooth substrates you need approx. 130-150 g/m² per coat.
+2 coats are recommended.
 Depending on the absorbency of the substrate, the lime paint can be diluted with up to 1 l./bucket of water.

 A previous coat of deep primer balances the absorbency of the substrate.
 This facilitates application and reduces the consumption of lime paint.
 The final hiding power of the lime paint can only be seen after it has completely dried.